Quiet Disclosure or IRS Offshore Amnesty (2018) – Know Your Options

-IRS Quiet Disclosures are never recommended.
-They can take a relatively benign situation and turn the Taxpayer into a Willful Participant in Tax Fraud or Tax Evasion – resulting in excessive IRS Fines & Penalties.
+A quiet disclosure can take a relatively benign situation which can be resolved with IRS Offshore Voluntary Disclosure (aka OVDP, Streamlined or Reasonable Cause) and turn the Taxpayer into a Willful Participant in Tax Fraud or Tax Evasion – resulting in excessive IRS Fines & Penalties.

 At Golding & Golding, we have helped many people fix or resolve their Quiet Disclosure before it is too late (before the IRS finds you)